foo123/Dromeo/README.md

 //    route: '..', // the route pattern matched, needed
 //    method: 'post', // the method (case-insensitive), default is '*', i.e any
 //    handler: function(params){/*..*/}, // the route handler to be called, needed
-//    defaults: {/*..*/} // any default and/or extra parameters to be used, if missing, and passed to handler, default is {}
+//    defaults: {/*..*/}, // any default and/or extra parameters to be used, if missing, and passed to handler, default is {}
+//    types: {/*..*/} // optional typecasters for specific matches, i.e INTEGER, STRING, ARRAY, PARAMS or custom, default null
 //}
 //